 Both the home hobbyist, the small farmer, and geek extraordinaire.

-Truth time: I made this chicken egg production spreadsheet for myself because I am a geek and wanted to know if my chickens ever broke even, cost-wise, when I sell their excess eggs (Spoiler: I’d keep the chickens anyway).
+Truth time: I made this egg production spreadsheet for myself because I am a geek and wanted to know if my chickens ever broke even, cost-wise, when I sell their excess eggs (Spoiler: I’d keep the chickens anyway).
 I love tracking all types of things, but I just cannot do it on paper.
 I like using Google Sheets because they are free and easily accessible from my phone.
-Right now I am offering the chicken tracker and egg production spreadsheet only as a Google Sheet.
+Right now I am offering the poultry tracker and egg production spreadsheet only as a Google Sheet.
 However, if you desperately need this Egg Laying Spreadsheet in an excel format let me know in the comments.
 If there is enough interest I’ll convert it for you.

 Here is what the Egg Laying Spreadsheet contains: